 A fun way to emphasize the idea of taking care of the decimal is to actually have them do it.

 Flat black marbles which may be obtained from craft stores work very well as decimals.
-Each student is given a "baby decimal" and must "take care of it" for exactly one week, bringing it back with a "bed" which they have made for it.
+Each student is given a "baby decimal" and must "take care of it" for exactly one week, bringing it back with a "bed" or "house" which they have made for it.

 This project not only helps students remember to take care of the decimal but also provides an opportunity for creativity and ingenuity.

 The use of art as a math teaching strategy may

 improve memory and almost always draws (See what I did there?) students into the learning.
 Often it is a

 refreshing change from the drill and practice which is typical - and necessary - in decimal operations.

 The Snowman Buttons project helps students remember to line up decimals when adding and subtracting while they continue to deepen their understanding of place value (add/subtract whole numbers, tenths, etc.).

 It is always a good idea to include some sort of writing component with each project so asking students to explain the purpose of the assignment supports literacy and establishes a clear purpose for the project.

 Students generally have difficulty remembering the procedure when encountering decimals in divisors so I tell them that when there is a "boulder" at the entryway of the problem (divisor) that they are "locked out" of the problem.
 Then I ask them to step into the hallway (momentarily) and lock them out.
 (They love it!)